JerronAB/poetry/content/poem/meaning-left.md

 tags = ["mortality/death"]
 series = "death of a friend"
 pretty = false
-# dedication = "" # Example custom field
+weight = 5
 +++

 As you lay down to sleep forever
 Your father holds your hand in the casket
-And I asked myself
+And I ask myself
-If you had any meaning left
+If you have any meaning left
-In your bones